Oregon State Wireless Active Learning Device: Hardware

 The systems main processor is the Texas Instruments OMAP3530 running with 500 MHz.
-The graphics processor is the SGX530 for 2D and 3D graphics.
+The graphics processor is the PowerVR SGX530 for 2D and 3D graphics.
 Physical space is limited by 128 Mbyte DDR-SDRAM with a clock speed of 266 MHz.
 There is also a 256 Mbyte NAND flash memory.
 The display is a resistive touchscreen having a DVI out with a resolution of 1024x768 (HD).
 Speakers are the Texas Instruments TLV320AIC33 stereo.

 The touch screen, buttons and a built in accelerometer are handled via microcontrollers that contain software.
 The Cypress CY8C24794 handles the controls of the touchpad and button inputs.
 The Atmel ATMega48 monitors the accelerometer.
-A Texas Instruments cc2431 is used as a wireless interface (802.15.4 wireless supported).
+A Texas Instruments CC2431 is used as a wireless interface (802.15.4 wireless supported).